notstano/notstano/README.md

 - 🌱 I’m currently learning Rust, Substrate and blockchain development.

 - 👀 I’m interested in building stuff.
 Literally, coming up with an idea and shaping it is often times more important than perfectly designed code.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Substrate-based projects, mostly anything Rust-related.
 - 📫 How to reach me ...

 <!---